Asem4o/SoftUni-Educational/README.md

 # SoftUni-Educational
-Using for ssh test !
+Using for ssh test asen davidov!!! !